-1. Much more affordable (with an excellent ROI)
+1. Hunter Valley is much more affordable (with an excellent ROI)

 If you’re reading this article, you probably already know.